infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <img src="${url('images/schema-two-clients.png')}" alt="two devices with a file composed of blocks that are distributed among those devices">

-*__NOTE__: For more information to learn how to set up completely decentralized infrastructure i.e without creating an account on the Hub, how to plug cloud storage services such as AWS S3, Google Cloud Storage or even Dropbox or how to invite non-tech-savvy users to join and use storage infrastructure to store and access files, please refer to the <a href="${route('doc_reference')}">reference documentation</a>.*
+*__NOTE__: For more information to learn how to set up completely decentralized infrastructure i.e. without creating an account on the Hub, how to plug cloud storage services such as AWS S3, Google Cloud Storage or even Dropbox or how to invite non-tech-savvy users to join and use storage infrastructure to store and access files, please refer to the <a href="${route('doc_reference')}">reference documentation</a>.*

 First, add the `bin/` directory to the PATH environment variable to be able to invoke the command-line tools from anywhere: